getsolus/help-center-docs/docs/packaging/packaging-practices.md

 /usr/include
 /usr/$lib/lib*.so
 /usr/$lib/lib*.a
-/usr/share/man2/
-/usr/share/man3/
+/usr/share/man/man3
 /usr/share/pkgconfig
 /usr/$lib/pkgconfig
 /usr/share/cmake
 /usr/share/vala
 ```

 Note that for some packages, `/usr/$lib/lib*.so` files are not symlinks.
 In this instance, the main package will be broken with no library files present.
-This can quickly be determined by looking at the resulting .xml file generated after running the build.
+This can quickly be determined by looking at the resulting `pspec_*.xml` file generated after running the build.
 If this happens, simply override with `patterns` or set `libsplit` to “no”.

 **A note on static archives**: Unless it is absolutely unavoidable, you should disable static libraries within your build.
 This is usually fixed by adding `--disable-static` to your configure routine.
-If `*.a` files are shown in your packaging request, it will be
-questioned, as they can pose a greater security risk if packages link against these static archives.
+If `*.a` files are shown in your packaging request, it will be questioned, as they can pose a greater security risk if packages link against these static archives.

 ### The docs subpackage

 Currently there is only one pattern which is forced into a `docs` subpackage:

 ```
-/usr/share/gtk-doc
+/usr/share/gtk-doc/html
 ```

-If required, you can use `patterns` to move other files into the `docs` subpackage, making it smaller.
+If required, you can use `patterns` to move other files into the `docs` subpackage, reducing the size of the main package.

 ### The 32bit subpackage